Trump accuses China of foot-dragging on farm purchases

-WASHINGTON — President Donald Trump is accusing China of “letting us down” by not promptly buying more U.S. farm products.
+WASHINGTON — President Donald Trump on Thursday accused China of “letting us down” by not promptly buying more U.S. farm products.

 “They have not been buying the agricultural products from our great Farmers that they said they would,” the president said on Twitter.
 “Hopefully, they will start soon.”